mattermost/docs/source/help/getting-started/organizing-conversations.rst

 **Collapsible custom categories**: Create custom categories in the sidebar to group channels together for easier navigation (e.g. “Design” or “Marketing”).
 Collapse categories to display only unread channels and reduce unnecessary scrolling.

 **Using the Mattermost Web or Desktop App, select multiple channels at a time.
 To select sequential channels, press and hold SHIFT.
 To select non-sequential channels press and hold CMD (for Mac) or CTRL (for Windows/Linux).
+To clear channel selections, press ESC.

 **Drag and drop channels and categories**: Drag and drop to move selected channels within or between custom categories, or drag to reorder entire categories to prioritize important conversations.
 Multi-selected channels move together as a group in the order they originally appeared.